Last Updated on

 This is a huge shortcut, saving you all the ride along the border, the Sehelabatebe road, and most important the Matabeng Pass.
 We thought about doing it but we couldn’t clearly identify the beginning of the road at Tsoelike.
 On the north side though, near Matabeng, the road is very evident.

 According to the few accounts, this is a much easier way than what we described above, but none of these accounts is recent and things change quickly in Lesotho.

 Google marks this road as a dead-end, komoot knows a way through but we weren’t sure we could trust it.
 Lifeintravel.it has a GPX track of this road somewhere on their site.

 From the campsite, the road leaves the Qulu river once it flows in the Senqu, here the road goes up again.
 After the first steep hill (16/17%) the road conditions improve.
 The surface is much more even and maintained than ever before, there are still some steep inclines but also easier kilometers.

 The landscape is especially gorgeous between Sehongong and Masai, where it peeks from a height back into the Senqu and its tributaries, that form various scenic canyons.

-The road though has some very dangerous sections, no guardrails and deep cliffs dropping vertically beside the road, as usual.
+The road through has some very dangerous sections, no guardrails, and deep cliffs dropping vertically beside the road, as usual.
 If you look down you can spot buggies and trucks at the bottom of the cliff, local drivers seem not to care much though, so take your chances if you decide to hitch a ride.